JensJoschi/ball_game/README.md

 ## Menu

 All menus derive from a common base class (MenuBase) which allows displaying, scrolling through and highlighting text items.
 The return type of its update function is an enum (Windows), describing which menu shall be opened next.
+InputSettings and Options: see section "Shared objects" below.

 ![UML overview](doc/menu.png)

-The main Menu saves the current selection of player types (enum Controls), the optionsMenu current general options (speed, paddle size), and a future Keyboard menu will save keybindings.
+The main Menu saves the current selection of player types, the optionsMenu current general options (speed, paddle size), and a future Keyboard menu will save keybindings.
-The main class Menu is not seperated yet from an API and thus serves a double function: it contains all menus and manages switching between them, and it responds to external queries.
+The main class Menu is actually called MenuImpl in the code (Menu is the public-facing API), shortened here for clarity.
+It contains all menus and manages switching between them, and it responds to external queries.
 The menu will only be called once.
 To avoid unneccesary copies and clarify ownership, objects are moved upon query (not yet for options, passed as const ref).

 ## Shared objects